liantze/AltaCV/README.md

 * Use the `ragged2e` option to activate hyphenations while keeping text left-justified; line endings will thus be less jagged and more aesthetically pleasing.
 * As of v1.3 the `withhyper` document class option will make the "personal info" fields into clickable hyperlinks (where it makes sense).
 See below for more details.
 * Can now be compiled with pdflatex, XeLaTeX and LuaLaTeX!
+  * Note that to compile with XeLaTeX, you should use a command line as follows, per [the `pdfx` documentation](http://mirrors.ctan.org/macros/latex/contrib/pdfx/pdfx.pdf): `xelatex -shell-escape -output-driver="xdvipdfmx -z 0" sample.tex`
 * The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) and [Roboto Slab fonts](https://github.com/googlefonts/robotoslab).
 Feel free to use a different typeface package instead—often a different typeface will change the entire CV's feel.

 ## `sample.tex` [WAS `sample-alt.tex` 2 FEBRUARY 2020, DEFAULT SINCE 10 MAY 2020] ##